 Mike’s Lessons comes highly recommended, and those that have learned from him have given him great reviews.

-Additionally, Mike is only one person and cannot tailor each lesson to your style.
+If you are looking for a program with a large diversity in teachers and teaching styles, you may want to look elsewhere.
 Other programs offer the ability to pick from a large list of teachers to find one that resonates with you.
-Mike’s Lessons only let you learn from Mike.

 In my opinion, Drumeo Edge is by far the best drum program available on the internet.
 Their backlog of lessons is massive, the layout and videos are slick and very professional, and there are a lot of extra goodies that they provide.